 Healthcare Technology Won’t Fly if the Experience Sucks

-We love technology.
 In the past 15 years we have made EPIC upgrades, automated EHR platforms and we’re currently building AI models to find gaps in claims errors and disease prevention.
+But technology is only a means for a superior experience.

 It’s still clunky and overrun with poor UI.
 And that doesn’t make for happy patients and clinicians.
 Healthcare scored a low 26/40 on patient relationship and related projects.